programminghistorian/jekyll/en/lessons/corpus-analysis-with-spacy.md

 metadata_df = metadata_df.dropna(axis=1, how='all')
 ```

-Display the first five rows to check that the data is as expected.
-Four columns should be present: the paper IDs, their titles, their discipline, and their type (genre).

 The metadata DataFrame will include columns headed paper metadata-ID, title, discpline and type.
 This table displays the first five rows:

    | PAPER ID | TITLE | DISCIPLINE | PAPER TYPE